sulfurlinux/Quickshell-rice/README.md

 The current plan is to prioritize the core desktop experience before adding smaller features:

 1. Finish the bar
+2. Add notifications
-2. Finish the wallpaper and dynamic theme system
+3. Finish the wallpaper and dynamic theme system
-3. Add notifications
 4. Customize the lockscreen / login screen
-5. Add Spotify and Discord scratchpads
-6. Add system information / fetch
+5. Add system information / fetch
-7. Polish and optimize the entire rice
+6. Polish and optimize the entire rice